sblauth/cashocs/docs/source/demos/optimal_control/doc_poisson.rst

-With the above description, we see that defining the state system for CASHOCS is nearly identical to defining it with FEniCS, the only major difference lies in the definition of the state and adjoint variables as Function objects, instead of Trial- and TestFunctions.
+With the above description, we see that defining the state system for CASHOCS is nearly identical to defining it with FEniCS, the only major difference lies in the definition of the state and adjoint variables as :py:class:`fenics.Function` objects, instead of :py:class:`fenics.TrialFunction` and :py:class:`fenics.TestFunction`.

 Definition of the cost functional
 *********************************